I've written about ambition as a woman of faith before.

 - As a married woman, are you doing your best to honor your husband?

 - As a single woman, is there someone you are spiritually accountable to that helps you make big decisions?

 - As a mom, do you spend time each day telling your children how special they are to you, and how much they mean to you?

 Did you pass the ambition test?
 If you are struggling in a couple of areas, that's entirely normal!
 Don't beat yourself up about it.
-Begin to pray, find some people who get it, and begin to make the adjustments you need to make.
+Pray, find some people who get it, and make the adjustments you need to make.
 Listen - you can do anything!
 YOU are an Ambitious Christian Woman!